benjaminsnorris/bennorris.org/_posts/2021-04-13-creating-white-space.md

 ![General Conference sketchnotes](https://www.mentalworkhealth.org/uploads/2021/4fa792221b.jpg)

 Each time that I am able to take sketchnotes, I am reminded of how much I enjoy it.
-I share the religious sketchnotes I capture at [GospelSketcher.org](https://gospelsketcher.org), and the business-y sketchnotes at [sketchnotable.com](https://sketchnotable.com).
+I share the religious sketchnotes I capture at [Gospel Sketcher](https://bennorris.org/gospelsketcher/), and the business-y sketchnotes at [Sketchnotable](https://bennorris.org/sketchnotable/).
 It feels good to put something out into the world that brought me joy in the creative process without any expectation of something in return.
 There have been times when I have considered trying to monetize them somehow, but I am much happier just sharing them for free and avoiding the pressure that would come with such an endeavor.

 ## Something else